 5. Accelerating the green transition requires joined-up city leadership, strong national frameworks and innovative financing mechanisms.

-The city survey formed the basis of Philipp Rode’s presentation at the Urban Age Electric City conference.
-To see the presentation, click here.
+The city survey formed the basis of Philipp Rode’s presentation on Facilitating transformation: A global survey of city governments at the Urban Age Electric City conference.